Tokorozawa Aviation Memorial Park

 Detailed Information

-Tokorozawa Aviation Memorial Park is a prefectural park located in Tokorozawa City, Saitama Prefecture, and it opened in 1978.
-It is a vast park of approximately 50 hectares (equivalent to about 11 Tokyo Domes) developed on the site of Japan's first airfield, Tokorozawa Airfield, and is known as the "birthplace of Japanese aviation."
-The park is easily accessible, just a short walk from the east exit of the Seibu Shinjuku Line's Kuko Koen Station, making it a popular spot that boasts the largest scale in Saitama Prefecture.
+Tokorozawa Aviation Memorial Park is a prefectural park in Tokorozawa City, Saitama Prefecture, and it opened in 1978.
+Developed on the site of Tokorozawa Airfield, Japan’s first airfield, this expansive park covers about 50 hectares—roughly the size of 11 Tokyo Domes—and is known as “the birthplace of aviation in Japan.”
+With excellent access just a short walk from the East Exit of Kōkū-Kōen Station on the Seibu Shinjuku Line, it is one of the largest and most popular attractions in Saitama Prefecture.

-Inside the park, there are sports facilities such as artificial turf fields, tennis courts, and baseball fields, as well as an outdoor stage with a capacity of 2,000 people, Japanese gardens, and a tea house called Saishotei, which blend sports and culture.
-The spacious lawn area includes playground equipment, a barbecue area, a dog run, and a basketball court, providing families and friends with a full day of enjoyment.
+The park features sports facilities such as an artificial-turf athletic field, tennis courts, and a baseball field, as well as a 2,000-seat outdoor stage, a Japanese garden, and the tea house “Saishōtei,” creating a space where sports and culture come together.
+The spacious lawn area also includes playground equipment, a barbecue area, a dog run, and basketball courts, making it a place where families and friends can enjoy a full day.

-Please note that the Tokorozawa Aviation History Museum is scheduled to be closed for extensive renovations from September 1, 2025, to the end of March 2027.
-Be sure to check for the latest information before your visit.
+Please note that the Tokorozawa Aviation Museum is scheduled to be closed for an extended period for renovation work from September 1, 2025, through the end of March 2027.
+Please check the latest information before visiting.

-Additionally, regular "Living Creature Guide Walks" led by specialized instructors are held, allowing visitors to enjoy learning about the park's flowers, wild birds, and natural environment in a fun way.
-For local residents, it serves as a place of relaxation, while for tourists, it is an attractive park where aviation, nature, and culture can be experienced all at once.
-Tokorozawa Aviation Memorial Park, with its seasonal colors, is cherished by many as a "memorial park of the sky" that connects the past and the future.
+In addition, the park regularly hosts “Living Creature Guide Walks” led by specialist instructors, allowing visitors to learn about the park’s flowers, wild birds, and natural environment in an enjoyable way.
+It is a place of relaxation for local residents and an attractive destination for tourists, where aviation, nature, and culture can all be experienced at once.
+Tokorozawa Aviation Memorial Park is cherished by many as a “memorial park of the sky” that connects the past and the future through the beauty of each changing season.

 #Amusement park/Theme park #Science Museum, Observatory, Planetarium #park